nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 Program detects the description is empty.

 > 2a1.
-Program shows an error message stating the description is empty. <br>
-  2a2.
-Program requests for re-input. <br>
+Program shows an error message stating the description is empty and requests for re-input. <br>
   Use case resumes at step 3

 2b.
 User chooses to add tags(UC02).